RESPs: 11 FAQs

 To qualify for EAPs from an RESP, students must attend:

-• An educational institution in Canada certified by the Minister of Employment and Social Development Canada as an institution offering courses to develop or improve a person’s skills in an occupation
+- An educational institution in Canada certified by Employment and Social Development Canada as an institution offering courses to develop or improve a person's skills in an occupation

-9. Can the beneficiary enrol in part-time studies?
+9. Can the beneficiary enroll in part-time studies?

-Yes, but only if they’re enrolled in an educational program that lasts at least 13 consecutive weeks and requires students to spend no less than 12 hours per month on courses.
+Yes, but only if they're enrolled in an eligible educational institution in Canada only that lasts at least 3 consecutive weeks and requires students to spend no less than 12 hours per month on courses.

 10. What happens to my RESP contributions if my child decides not to pursue post-secondary studies?

-11. Will the student be taxed on the amounts withdrawn from the RESP?
+11. During his or her post-secondary studies, will the student be taxed on the amounts withdrawn from the RESP?

 When money is withdrawn, the amount you contributed as the subscriber still belongs to you and is not taxable.
 The money that gets paid out to the student, known as educational assistance payments (EAPs), consists of grants and earnings on the investment.
 EAPs are considered part of the student's taxable income, but since their income tends to be low, they generally end up paying little to no income tax.